signalfx/splunk-otel-go/docs/troubleshooting.md

 export OTEL_BSP_MAX_QUEUE_SIZE=5120
 ```

-Be sure to there are enough memory resources on your system to accommodate the
+Be sure there is enough memory on your system to accommodate the increase in
-increase in queue size.
+queue size.

 These changes will drop whole export batches that take too long.
 This means
 there will still be dropped data, but hopefully, if the network issues resolve,